 Just as there are soe watches geared toward running, there are others geared toward other outdoor pursuits, skiing tops among them.
 If you’re happier knee-deep in powder or eating up moguls, then this watch is the one for you!
 There are a bunch of different models, but they all pack a punch in terms of features and usefulness.

 This rugged watch has been constructed in accordance with U.S. military standards, so you know it’s a tough piece of equipment!

 You can run with this watch, for sure.
 Monitor heart rate, stress levels, activity, and a range of activity profiles.
 But it’s really made for more rugged activity, which is why we recommend it for skiing.

-It’s thermal, shock and water-resistant, and GPS and built-in navigation sensors, a variety of tactical functions, and even “night vision mode”, so you can wear night-vision goggles!
+It’s thermal, shock and water-resistant, has GPS and built-in navigation sensors, a variety of tactical functions, and even “night vision mode”, so you can wear night-vision goggles and still read it!

 This watch is meant for serious, rough and tumble activity.
-Up to 16 hours of run-time in full GS mode means you don’t have to cut adventures short to charge your watch!
+Up to 16 hours of run-time in full GPS mode means you don’t have to cut adventures short to charge your watch!

 - Built-in compass

 - Up to 16 hours battery in GPS mode